Ocular Examination for Lasik Eye Surgery

 5- Corneal Topography or Corneal Mapping

-It is an important part in ocular examination before lasik in which it will show the curvature of the cornea.
-By it we have to rule out keratoconus and any abnormal corneal curvature because the risk of irregular astigmatism and corneal flap complications will increase with keratoconus.
+Corneal topography is an important part in ocular examination before lasik surgery in which it will show the curvature of the cornea.
+The test helps to rule out keratoconus and any abnormal corneal curvature.
+The risk of irregular astigmatism and corneal flap complications are high in patients with keratoconus.

 6- Corneal Thickness or Corneal Pachymetry

-By this step in ocular examination, we will determine the thickness of the cornea and what should the thickness of the flap and ablation depth should be.
+By this step in ocular examination, we will determine the thickness of the cornea and also we can determine how much the thickness of the flap and ablation depth should be.

-With thinner flap, the flap complications like folds and wrinkles will increase, but with intralase lasik in which your doctor will use laser microkeratome rather than mechanical microkeratome, thinner flap can be created with fewer complications.
+With thinner flap, the rate of flap complications like folds and wrinkles will be increased, but with intralase lasik in which your doctor will use laser femtosecond rather than mechanical microkeratome to create the flap, thinner flap can be created with fewer complications.

 7- Wavefront Analysis